ysfchn/DynamicComponents-AI2/README.md

 So if you use Kodular, you will able to create all Kodular components, if you use App Inventor, you will able to create all App Inventor components and so on.
 Extension components are supported too!

+> ⚠ The `beta` branch will be reset after every release.
+So stay on the `main` branch if you don't know what you do.

 [![forthebadge](https://forthebadge.com/images/badges/its-not-a-lie-if-you-believe-it.svg)](https://forthebadge.com)

 ## 🧩 Blocks